stevenschwab/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+When a function is declared and created, a new scope is also created.
+Any variables declared within that function's scope will be enclosed in a lexical/private scope that belongs to that function.
+If some variable isn't defined in a function's scope, the function will look outside the scope chain and search for a variable being referenced in the outer scope.
+This is what closure is all about.
 2. Study the following code, then answer the questions below.

 ```js